tonethar/IGME-235-Shared/tutorial/php-2.md

 ```

 ## IV. <a id="section4">Booleans
-PHP has several values that are automatically coerced to `FALSE` in a boolen content, all other values are coerced to `TRUE`.
+PHP has several values that are automatically coerced to `FALSE` in a boolean context, all other values are coerced to `TRUE`.
 Run the following code and observe the results:

 **php-types-2.php**
 ```php